droconnel22/QuestionSet/AP_QuestionSet_CSharp/SolutionReadMe.txt

 The SQL Questions I have included screen shots and the SQL scripts, I did not create a seeding file for the tables.

+Please read all ReadMes in the Test Fixtures.
+They provide important background, my thinking, and extras I want to highlight.

 Thank you very much for considering me for your organization, I hope you enjoy the results as much as I had fun overcoming them.